 About the Contributors

-Abby Wills grew up in Dallas, TX, and graduated with her BA from Baylor University in 2018.
-She also received her Master’s from the University of St. Andrews in St. Andrews, Scotland, in 2019.
-Her husband, Jonny, graduated from DTS with his MBTS degree in the fall of 2021.
-She has been with DTS Advancement since 2019.
-In her free time, she likes to read, bike, and play golf.
+Abby Wills grew up in Dallas, Texas, and graduated with her BA from Baylor University in 2018.
+She earned a master’s from the University of St. Andrews in Scotland in 2019.
+She has been with DTS Advancement since 2019 and is honored to serve as the mid-level donor officer.